Going Through These Things Thrice

 It has happened so many times in the same way that one feels trapped in 'Groundhog Day.'

-One would always find some 'pimp' logging onto one of those sites, and inviting others to join another site.
+One would always find some 'pimp' logging onto one of those legitimate sites, and inviting users to join another site.

-In those ancient days, a lot of people would type name.com into their browser to get an objective view of the site; and if they joined, the pimp got nothing.
+In those ancient days, a lot of people would type name.com into their browser to get an objective view of the site; and if they joined, it was on their own terms so the pimp got nothing.

 Sure, some sites were legitimate, and many were not.
-Many were tottering on failure, and many were created as rip offs.
+Some were tottering on failure, and some were created as rip offs.

 As bad as this is, what really put the bullet in the head of publishing sites was Google's attempt to destroy paying sites to promote their non-paying Knol.

-One joins the new publishing site and goes through whatever 'teething' period there is, and at some point begins to earn.
+Okay, shrug.
+One joins the new publishing site, signs the Agreement, (usually without reading it) and goes through whatever 'teething' period there is, and at some point realises it is a scam.

-"I joined NAME and things seemed alright but then, suddenly I was attacked for no reason, and my account was dropped from Writer to Member, and on NAME, those who are only Members are not paid for their work.
+Posting; "I joined NAME and things seemed alright but then, suddenly I was attacked for no reason.
+I responded and my account was dropped from Writer to Member.
+On NAME, those who are only Members are not paid for their work.
 I have forty items on NAME and I can't even delete them."